Work Package 10 – Concerted market surveillance action for product group "Ventilation Units"

 This Work Package is dedicated to a market surveillance action for uni- and bidirectional residential Ventilation Units.
-The focus of this Work Package will be on the products themselves and potentially on a “product in product” approach if the ventilation units chosen for market surveillance should be in a capacity range where the motors and fans integrated are covered by the eco-design regulations (EU)640/2009n respectively (EU)327/2011 in which case the products must comply to all the relevant regulations.
+The focus of this Work Package is on the products themselves and potentially on a “product in product” approach if the ventilation units chosen for market surveillance should be in a capacity range where the motors and fans integrated are covered by the eco-design regulations (EU)640/2009n respectively (EU)327/2011 in which case the products must comply to all the relevant regulations.

 The central objectives of the Work Package are:

 - Assessment and use of screening methods to enhance the efficiency and effectiveness of market surveillance actions;

 - Checking whether the product model has been registered in the EU energy labelling product registration database EPREL and if the necessary documents are uploaded;

 - Checking product compliance based on document inspection;

 - Checking product compliance based on product testing;

 - Checking compliance for online labelling (dealers' obligation);